 Wizards are arguably the strongest class in Dungeons & Dragons 5E.
 They come with insane magic, great ways to restore spell slots, and DCs that climb high into the sky.
 However, in order for your Wizard to reach its maximum potential, it’ll need a bit of help.
 The Dungeon Master’s Guide has you covered, thankfully!
 These are the Best Magic Items for Wizards 5E Guide that are allowed for every campaign that you come across.

 Thanks to the Wizard’s impressive magical resources, your magical items will be doing three things; improving your magic, giving you more magic, and making sure you don’t die.
-Thankfully, Wizards are actually shockingly good at getting easy access to all three of these types of magical items.
+Thankfully, Wizards in 5E are actually shockingly good at getting easy access to all three of these types of magical items.
 These are some late and mid-game items that you can (and should) get your hands on.

 Combat Magic Items